giraldiego/NOIR/SETUP.md

 **Options**

-- Stealth Indicator Enabled - Disabled
+- Stealth Indicator Enabled - Disabled (or your crosshair will dissapera when sneaking!)

 ### MoreHud SE